enels/solutions_to_prog_problems/README.md

 ## Solutions to Programming Exercises ##
-This repo contains solutions to programming problems on various texts
+This repo contains solutions to programming problems on various text books